secretstartups/handbook/customer-success/csm/health-score-triage/index.html.md

 The At-Risk Update description should follow the following format:

-1. Brief, high-level summary of the reason for the risk and our key action (1-2 sentences)
+1. Brief, high-level summary of the reason for the risk and what's needed to resolve the risk (1-2 sentences)
 1. Additional context & detail to amplify the summary, including reasons behind the cited risk driver, key people involved (customer and GitLab), and next steps being taken
 1. What's needed to mitigate the risk (where do we need to end up?)
 1. Date of the next call with the customer and/or expected date for the next update
+1. CSM Sentiment updated to reflect current health status (typically Red)

 Here is a sample at-risk update: